+[Figure 7 here]

 The peak of the mountain to which the grandfathers climb is not only a geographical site, it is a symbolic image that corresponds with the biblical and literary sources to which the story alludes.
 The peak of the mountain in Jewish culture is a site to which one ascends on a journey of revelation.
 The most prominent biblical stories involving such an ascent are the stories of Moses who goes up to Mount Sinai to receive the Ten Commandments; Abraham who ascends Mount Moriah to sacrifice his son Isaac; and Moses and Aaron who ascend the mountain at God’s command, whereupon Aaron’s life ends and Moses passes the priesthood and leadership over to his son Elazar.
 The choice to situate the cave in which the clouds are confined on the peak of a mountain seeks to underscore the effort required of us to resolve the conflict and the possibility of broadening our scope of vision.
 Hiking in general, and mountain climbing, in particular, is a cultural marker of the Israeli youth movements and the epitome of the “sabra” ethos.
 Hiking, and being outdoors generally, are a symbolic manifestation of the occupation of the homeland by walking its entire length and breadth. juxtaposes the military occupation of the land with its occupation through hiking; they both share the physical element that connects one to the land, the canteen, sweat, navigation, and climbing the mountain that reverberates with the ideal of “die or conquer the hill.”
 The illustration of the story effectively demonstrates these motifs.
 Grandad Aharon, with his closed umbrella raised like a tour guide indicating the direction in which he is headed, ascends the mountain to bring the rain while the other two grandfathers follow.
 It is no coincidence that the “conquer the hill” motif was integrated into the story to communicate the opposite of its original meaning, which refers to one’s willingness to die for the founding of the homeland.
 In this story, it is appropriated in such a way to suggest that the sacrifice is the resolution of the conflict with the Palestinians.